Feast: Every Action Has a Reaction

 What man does has an effect.
 And what man does has a tendency to increase.
 Things grow worse.
 And we can see, as the Bible says, that the fruit is there; and things get only more evil continually.

 Let us go back to Ezekiel 8, and we will see a vision that Ezekiel was given while he was a captive in apparently what was like a concentration camp situation.
 We will see this principle that we have had subtly impressed upon us—that what we do does not matter at all.
-You see yourself as a non-entity, and just a nameless faceless number.
+You see yourself as a non-entity, and just a nameless, faceless number.
 This frequently plays on us in terms of sin, in that we feel that, "What I do, in terms of sin, isn't going to matter all that much.
 I can do it in my own little corner here.
 I can do it in my house.
 Nobody sees it, because I have the walls shielding me.
 Or maybe I can do it under the dark and cover of night, and nobody sees what is going on."

 Does it even matter whether anybody sees?
-This is a frightening thing about these principles that I am telling you about.
+This is the frightening thing about these principles that I am telling you about.
 God's laws work in such a way that it does not matter even whether He sees it.
 I am sure that He does; but, you see, the natural laws are at work—moving in a certain direction.
-And when we operate those laws, they are going to—by nature—take our actions in that direction.
+And when we operate those laws, they are going to—by nature—take our action in that direction.
 And in most cases the action will tend to increase, and it will produce the same thing that began the action.

 Here in Ezekiel 8, we find Ezekiel is in Babylon; and he is holding a meeting with the elders (as it says in verse 1).
 Then (in verse 2), suddenly a hand appeared and took him by a lock of hair on his head, and picked him up and transported him—in vision—all the way to Jerusalem.
 So he began to see things.
 In verses 8 and 9, he was told to dig into a wall.
 He had done it.
 Then he was told to go in and see the wicked abominations "which they are doing there."
 So he did go in, and he says "every sort of creeping thing, abominable beasts, and all the idols of the house of Israel, portrayed all around on the walls."